VynOpenSource/ultralytics/README.md

 ```

 The custom augmentation is a function that receives the label object of ultralytics (output of the model
-when predicting).
+when predicting) and returns the same type of object.
 This object contains the image and the boxes, masks, etc...
-The bounding boxes, in particular,
-are in the format center, width, height.
+The bounding boxes are in the format center, width, height.

 An illustration of an augmentation function is presented below:

 ```python
 def custom_augmentation(label):